 Before you start doing the quad exercises outlined in this article, it’s a good idea to perform a warmup routine for at least 5–10 minutes.
 Your warmup can include brisk walking or jogging or dynamic mobility exercises such as leg or arm swings.

 If you’re a beginner, start with 2 sets of 10–12 reps for most of these exercises.
 Over time, as the exercises get easier to do, you can add more sets or reps to make them more challenging.

 Bodyweight squats are one of the best all-around exercises for strengthening your core and lower body.

 If at first you find it too challenging, you can make the exercise easier by reducing the depth of the squat.

-Muscles worked: Quads, hamstrings, glutes, core, lower back
+Muscles worked: quads, hamstrings, glutes, core, spinal erectors

 - Stand with your feet shoulder-width apart and toes facing slightly outward.
-Keep your arms at your sides, on your hips, or in front of you.
+You can keep your arms at your sides, place your hands on your hips, or clasp your hands in front of you.

-- Stop when your thighs are parallel with the ground and pause for a moment.
+- Stop when your thighs are parallel to the floor and pause for a moment.

 - Push through your heels until you return to the starting position.

 - Go only as low as you can go without rounding your back.